 Concerns in Rails: Everything You Need to Know

 Many Rails applications, including the framework itself, make heavy use of concerns.
 However, if you are new to Rails, concerns can be confusing to understand.
-When I got into Rails last year, concerns were one of the topics that took a long time for me to understand.
+When I started learning Rails last year, concerns were one of the topics that took a really long time for me to understand.

 The Rails guide on concerns mixes in unrelated concepts such as validations, migrations, and views, making it overwhelming to understand the purpose of concerns to someone new to Rails.
 The Rails API documentation doesn’t help either.
 It starts with the assumption that the reader is already familiar with the problem concerns are trying to solve, and goes on to provide the solution, only adding to the confusion.